vinicius-goncalves/projects/README.md

 # About
 In this repository, there will be a lot of things useful about my project - as projects grouped by technologies, links about me and more.
+Projects with [✨] are the ones I liked creating the most, and I consider them the best ones.

 ## Sections
-Where do you want to go? ✨
+Where do you want to go?

 #### Projects
   - [React Projects](#react-projects)